THE SCRAMBLE FOR AFRICA · BORDERS FROM A TABLE

 A map imposed, not grown

 Every continent's borders bear some mark of conquest, but Africa's are unique in being drawn almost wholly by outsiders, almost all at once, for their own convenience.
 That does not make Africans mere victims, nor is it the sole cause of the continent's troubles.
-But it is why so many African conflicts are, at their root, arguments with a map that was handed down rather than made — a continent still living inside lines drawn at a table in Berlin.
+But it is why so many African conflicts are, at their root, arguments with a map that was handed down rather than made — a continent still living inside lines drawn in European capitals, to rules written in Berlin.

 Sources